-- G6.1 The University is committed to the principle of maintaining academic standards through the processes of verification and moderation. - G6.2 Comments made by the first marker on the student's work or performance must be available to the moderator for all assessments other than projects/dissertations. - G6.3 The University requires all summative assessments to be anonymised wherepossible. - G6.4 All postgraduate and final year undergraduate projects/dissertations must be clean double marked except where this is precluded because of the method of presentation for students with a disability or learning difficulty. - G6.5 Oral presentations or examinations which contribute more than 25% of the overall module mark require at least two members of academic staff to witness the presentation and to agree the mark awarded.
+- G6.1 The assurance and maintenance of academic standards is a key pillar of the University's academic delivery.
+Verification and Moderation of Assessment is a key tool the University deploys to underpin this.
+The University requires verification and moderation of assessment for all modules. - G6.2 Comments made by the first marker on the student's work or performance must be available to the moderator for all assessments other than projects/dissertations. - G6.3 The University requires all summative assessments to be anonymised where possible.
+Modules delivered at Level 4 (and, where applicable, Level 3) are not subject to this requirement. - G6.4 All postgraduate and final year undergraduate projects/dissertations must be clean double marked except where this is precluded because of the method of presentation for students with a disability or learning difficulty. - G6.5 Oral presentations or examinations which contribute more than 25% of the overall module mark require at least two members of academic staff to witness the presentation and to agree the mark awarded.
+Note: where the presentation is recorded and available for moderation purposes, there is no requirement to have at least two members of academic staff present to witness the presentation and agree the mark awarded. - G6.6 The University may add 'mandatory training' to programmes to meet internal and external requirements.
+Whilst it is a requirement for students to engage in them, there is normally no cap on the number of attempts students may have at passing the training.
+At the Assessment Boards discretion, failure of this element of a module's assessment strategy may not preclude a student from progressing on their programme of study.